Student Review and Consultation Committee

 The individual privacy rights of students are protected by law and University policy and will be maintained throughout.

 Students with mental health issues or illnesses are able to be successful at Ohio University and every attempt will be made to support this outcome.
 However, in some cases students may be unable to successfully pursue studies because of their condition.

 Recognizing that the behavior of individuals can have a profound impact on the community, a balance must be maintained between a desire to support individual students and the safety and well being of the community.

 The key components of the SRCC review process are these:

 Any individual may submit to the Office of the Dean of Students (DOS) an expression of concern regarding individual students.
-You may download a form here for this purpose.
+You may review the form here.